aravind-sundaresan/Pokemon-Go-Playground/README.md

-# Pokemon Go Playground - based on the Predic'em All dataset on Kaggle
+# Pokemon Go Playground - based on the Predict'em All dataset on Kaggle

 ## Overview